Jira tracker · Side-by-side review

 Menu-bar / tray timer

-Planim Dynamic tray icon reflects running, paused or idle state
+Planim Dynamic tray icon reflects running, paused, or idle state

 Everhour Timer available inside the web UI and Chrome extension; no native tray app